 News from February 2019

-A landlord is suing a tenant and guarantors, citing alleged breach of contract.
+A sheriff's department is suing a pharmacy, citing alleged breach of contract.

-A husband is suing health care providers citing alleged negligence.
+A customer is suing a store and its manager, citing alleged negligence.

 A former inmate is suing a state agency, a county agency, a health care provider and individuals, claiming they allegedly deliberately denied medical care for his loss of vision.

 CHARLESTON — The state Senate has passed a bill that would move the state's Medicaid Fraud Control Unit to be housed in the state Attorney General's office.
 On a 26-8 vote, the Senate voted Feb.
 27 to pass Senate Bill 318.
 The bill now will go to the House of Delegates, where a similar bill already was introduced.